joedolson/my-tickets/src/readme.txt

 * Bug fix: Strict comparison requirement yielded incorrect check for sold out status.
 * Bug fix: Incorrect return value possible on sold out status
 * Bug fix: Show admin-only purchase statuses in Reports
+* Bug fix: Ensure handling is a float value so it can be operated on

 = 1.8.5 =